Eiao: Geography

+High coastal cliffs border the south side of the island.

+The rest of the Island is mainly filled with tropical fauna, including coconut and candlenut trees.
+There is one good anchorage, found on the western side of the island at Vaituha.
+Another small bay exists on the southwest side of the island, known as Opituha Bay.
+On the northwest side of the island a sheltered bay known as Charner Bay is located.

 History

+Pre-European

 In pre-European times, the bodies of chiefs from parts of Te I'i were taken to Eiao for burial.

-Eiao was at one time home to a Marquesan tribe called the Tuametaki.
+Eiao was once home to a Marquesan tribe called the Tuametaki.
 Archaeological investigations have discovered workshops for the production of stone tools, especially adzes, made from local basalt.
-These tools have been found in archaeological sites on other islands, providing evidence for prehistoric interisland voyaging within this island group.
-The population of the island during this phase was estimated at between 600 and 900 people.
+These tools have been found in archaeological sites on other islands as far as Kiribati, providing evidence for prehistoric inter-island voyaging within this island group.
+In sites around Polynesia, it was estimated that around 50% of adzes came from Eiao at the peak.
+Broken adzes and unused chips of basalt were found all across the southern part of the island and plateau.
+Much of the production settlements were located along the northern plateau, primarily in the Hanataaitoki valley.
+This settlement included 5 housing sites, and many industrial tools and stations, all suspected to be from about the 14th–17th centuries.
+The island's population during this era is estimated to have been between 600 and 900 people.